Guide on Accredited Employer Work Visa

 What is the processing time for an AEWV?

-According to Immigration New Zealand, straightforward AEWV applications are processed in 20 weekdays, excluding public holidays.
+According to Immigration New Zealand, straightforward AEWV visa applications are to be processed in 20 weekdays, excluding public holidays.

 The average processing time for Accredited Employer Work Visa (AEWV) applications is 14 weekdays, and 90% 0f all applications are completed within a timeframe of 51 weekdays.